apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - For LoadBalancing Network Traffic, We use HAPRoxy + keepalived in Masters and Nginx reverse proxy in workers.
 On Workers you can also use terafic because it has a good UI
 - You can't ping a k8s service.
 Because it is actually some forwarding firewall rules, unless you don't specify port number of service, There is nothing to actually see
 - You can increase probability of packets sending to a specific node by changing its related IPTables rule
+- kube-proxy and core-dns pods are add-on not static pod!

 ## Directories
 ### Kube Config